dnlzrgz/hugo-terrassa-theme/README.md

 Some properties are used as follows:
 * *title*: is the name that will be displayed in the menu.
 In the rest of the single pages the main title of the content.
 * *description*: in the case of the home page the description is not shown.
 In the rest of the single pages it is shown as a subtitle.
+* *images*: in the case of the home page the first image is used as the background image for the hero.
 * *weight*: sets the order of the items in the menu.

 ### Blog or List pages